NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Design

 The final multi-loss function is a linear combination of the above three loss functions.
 In order to better balance the different loss functions and optimize the final results, we utilize the variation coefficient~\cite{groenendijk2021multi} and define the multi-loss function as:

 where $\mu$ and $\sigma$ denote the mean and standard deviation of the respective loss function.
-The reason for applying both velocity loss and position loss is that $\mathcal{L}_v$ corrects the velocity vector on each frame, while $\mathcal{L}_p$ corrects it on a time window scale.
-By combining local and global information, the model can better learn the characteristics of the motion.
-A more detailed ablation analysis can be found in \S\ref{sec:abalation-study} later.
+The reason for applying both velocity loss and position loss is that $\mathcal{L}_\mathbf{v}$ corrects the velocity vector on each frame, while $\mathcal{L}_\mathbf{p}$ corrects it on a time window scale.
+By combining local and global information, the model can learn the characteristics of the motion better.
+A detailed ablation analysis can be found in \S\ref{sec:abalation-study}.